 Alongside the writing of the book, I've also:

 What I've realized during this walkabout is that intergenerational tensions are what have evolved civilization since the beginning of time.
 And if anything is going to get us out of the tenuous situation we find ourselves in, it's going to be all of the generations coming together - despite our different value systems, cultural expressions, and seemingly irreconcilable conflicts of interest - to share our gifts, unite around our common why, and do what has to be done at this time to enable a future for the generations to come.

-It's for this reason that I am so passionate about empowering my peers and everyone is impacted by us, through the inner and outer work you can find on this here website.
+It's for this reason that I am so passionate about empowering my peers and everyone who is impacted by us, through the inner and outer work you can find here.

 My programs & services are most effective for:

 If any of these describe you, you'll find massive relief in reading (or listening) to my book.

 "The Millennial's Guide to Changing the World is heartfelt, discerning, candid, comprehensive, and stubbornly hopeful.
 It's exactly what we need in a roadmap to the future."

 —Sam Sacks, Fiction Chronicle editor, The Wall Street Journal